sdboyapati/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-functions.md

 In this example:
 * `StringBuilder` is the class that is extended, also known as the receiver type.
-* the function type of the function literal has no function parameters `()` and has no return value `Unit`.
+* The function type of the function literal has no function parameters `()` and has no return value `Unit`.
-* the function literal is a lambda expression.
+* The function literal is a lambda expression.
-* the lambda expression calls the `append()` member function from the `StringBuilder` class and uses the string "Hello!" as the function parameter.
+* The lambda expression calls the `append()` member function from the `StringBuilder` class and uses the string "Hello!" as the function parameter.
-* the function literal is assigned to the `appendText` variable.
+* The function literal is assigned to the `appendText` variable.

 |---|---|

-* an instance of the `StringBuilder` class is created.
+* An instance of the `StringBuilder` class is created.
-* the lambda expression assigned to `appendText` is called on the `stringBuilder` instance.
+* The lambda expression assigned to `appendText` is called on the `stringBuilder` instance.
-* the `stringBuilder` instance is converted to string with the `.toString()` function and printed via the `println()` function.
+* The `stringBuilder` instance is converted to string with the `.toString()` function and printed via the `println()` function.

 > Compared to extension functions, function literals with receiver are more flexible as they can be defined locally, passed
 > to another function as a parameter, or assigned to a variable.